EricCT-111/EAGER_Isolates_Bacteria/README.md

 It was developed at the Hird Lab to document the analyses performed on a set of cultured wild Neotropical bird intestinal bacterial isolates, and to be reused on new isolates.

 ## Running the Pipeline
-1. Follow `conda_setup.sh` to setup the use newest conda
+1. Follow `conda_setup.sh` to setup the newest conda
 3. Setup project directory structure and import `env_install.sh` (project independent), `lib.sh`, `run.config`, `paths.config`.

   * Update paths in `env_install.sh` and `paths.config` to match yours